sidneypaucar/the-matrix/README.md

 | Component CSS Red         |    H     |      5hrs      |     5hrs      |    5hrs     |
 | Component CSS Form        |    H     |      5hrs      |     6hrs      |    6hrs     |
 | Total                     |    H     |    32.5hrs     |     56hrs     |    56hrs    |

+## SWOT Analysis

+### Strengths:
+I managed to learn as I progressed through the project.
+Past Lectures and classmates were really helpful to me.
+CSS is always fun to play around with.
+### Weaknesses:
+React has been difficult to fully comprehend within two weeks.
+Spent most of my time rewatching lectures to have a better understanding of State and React itself.
+One small challenge for me was being able to post my data correctly.

+### Opportunities:
+This project most definitely gave me time to catch up and have a better understanding of React.

+### Threats:
+I tend to stay on one problem for more than I should.
+It's like having the answer right in front of you, bbut you can't reach it.
+Countless hours that could have gone towards styling wasted on a error.
+I need to know when to move fast a problem and come back to it later.